 From this perspective, the two key components to an exploratory model check are (1) the graphical display and (2) the reference distribution to which the data are compared.
 As we discuss in Section 3, the appropriate display depends on the aspects of the model being checked.
-In this section, we discuss the reference distribution, that is, the procedure for generating replicated datasets $y^{\text{rep}}$ to be compared to observed data y.
+This section discusses the reference distribution, that is, the procedure for generating replicated datasets $y^{\text{rep}}$ to be compared to observed data y.

-2.1 Posterior predictive checking
+2.1 POSTERIOR PREDICTIVE CHECKING

 Consider data y that are used to estimate a parameter vector $\theta$ .
 For the purpose of model checking, the data are summarized by a test statistic T(y) (which can be a graphical display, as discussed in Section 3.2).
 The posterior predictive distribution, $p(y^{\text{rep}}|y)$ , represents the distribution of future data under the model being fit.
 Checks of model fit can be framed as comparisons of T(y) to the replication distribution of $T(y^{\text{rep}})$ under the posterior predictive distribution.
-From the Bayesian standpoint, the parameters, data, and replicated data have a joint distribution, $p(y, y^{\text{rep}}, \theta)$ which is symmetric in y and $y^{\text{rep}}$ (Meng, 1994, Gelman, 2003).
+From the Bayesian standpoint, the parameters, data, and replicated data have a joint distribution, $p(y, y^{\text{rep}}, \theta)$ which is symmetric in y and $y^{\text{rep}}$ (Meng 1994; Gelman 2003).

-The statistical literature features a variety of ways of defining reference distributions, including permutation tests, bootstraps (Efron and Tibshirani, 1993), cross-validation (Stone, 1974, Gelfand, Dey, and Chang, 1992), and posterior predictive checks (Rubin, 1984, Gelman, Meng, and Stern, 1996).
-Buja et al. (1988, Section 5) consider several methods of constructing reference distributions for visual comparisons, including the bootstrap and the parametric bootstrap.
+The statistical literature features a variety of ways of defining reference distributions, including permutation tests, bootstraps (Efron and Tibshirani 1993), cross-validation (Stone 1974; Gelfand, Dey, and Chang 1992), and posterior predictive checks (Rubin 1984; Gelman, Meng, and Stern 1996).
+Buja, Asimov, Hurley, and McDonald (1988, sec.
+5) considered several methods of constructing reference distributions for visual comparisons, including the bootstrap and the parametric bootstrap.
 For example, if $\theta$ is estimated by maximum likelihood, it might be convenient to sample $y^{\text{rep}}$ from the distribution $p(y|\hat{\theta})$ , which we would view as an approximate posterior predictive distribution.
-In Section 3, we shall also consider implicit reference distributions and symmetry properties of reference distributions that are not fully specified (for example, regression residuals that are modeled as independent with zero mean but with no necessary distributional specification).
+Section 3 also considers implicit reference distributions and symmetry properties of reference distributions that are not fully specified (e.g., regression residuals that are modeled as independent with zero mean but with no necessary distributional specification).

 In general, the reference distribution corresponds to a model for data generation.
-For the purposes of this paper, it is not so important where the reference distribution comes from, just that it has been defined in some way.
-This general perspective is implicit in Tukey (1977) and is more explicitly presented by Finch (1979) and Buja et al. (1988), who consider the application of permutation tests even in the absence of probability models or randomization.
+For the purposes of this article, it is not so important where the reference distribution comes from, just that it has been defined in some way.
+This general perspective was implicit in Tukey (1977) and was more explicitly presented by Finch (1979) and Buja et al. (1988), who considered the application of permutation tests even in the absence of probability models or randomization.
 As is common in statistics, various standard approaches can be derived in more than one possible way.
-For example, the binomial distribution, which has long been a reference distribution for count data (see, e.g., Stigler, 1986), can also be derived as a conditional form of the Poisson distribution or as a permutation distribution from a superpopulation of trials.
+For example, the binomial distribution, which has long been a reference distribution for count data (see, e.g., Stigler 1986), can also be derived as a conditional form of the Poisson distribution or as a permutation distribution from a superpopulation of trials.